arkaslittlemind/Workout-Mentor/README.md

 ## Features

 - **User Authentication:** Secure user authentication system allowing users to sign up, log in, and manage their accounts.
-- **Workout Tracking:** Users can create, update, and delete their workouts, including exercises, sets, reps, and weights.
+- **Workout Tracking:** Users can create, update, and delete their workouts, including exercise title, reps, and weights.

 ## Technologies Used